-From Collards to Maple Syrup, How Your Identity Impacts The Food You Like
+From Collards To Maple Syrup, How Your Identity Impacts The Food You Like

 Canadian-born psychologist Jay Van Bavel likes Canadian beer.